Hardware Acceleration for Emulator Performance

 Update to Windows 10 April 2018 Update (build 1803) or later.
 To verify which version of Windows is running, click in the Cortana search bar and type About.
 Select About your PC in the search results.
 Scroll down in the About dialog to the Windows specifications section.
 The Version should be at least 1803:

 Enable the Windows Hypervisor Platform.
 In the Cortana Search bar, type Turn Windows features on or off.
 Scroll down in the Windows Features dialog and ensure that Windows Hypervisor Platform is enabled:

-Install Visual Studio 15.8 Preview 1 or later.
-This version of Visual Studio provides IDE support for running the Google Android Emulator with Hyper-V.
+Install Visual Studio 15.8 or later.
+This version of Visual Studio provides IDE support for running the Android Emulator with Hyper-V.

-Install the Google Android emulator package 27.2.7 or later.
+Install the Android Emulator package 27.2.9 or later.
 To install this package, navigate to Tools > Android > Android SDK Manager in Visual Studio.
-Select the Tools tab and ensure that the Android Emulator version is at least 27.2.7.
+Select the Tools tab and ensure that the Android Emulator version is at least 27.2.9.
 Also ensure that the Android SDK Tools version is 26.1.1 or later: